organic white tea unbleached teabags

 • Plastic-Free: bags only

 Clipper uses unbleached paper for their teabags, organic string, and biomaterials for their packaging.
-They use PLA in their teabags, so they can only be composted commercially.
-The only part that cannot be recycled, re-used, or composted is the foil wrap.
-However, Clipper is working on replacing this with biodegradable wrap soon.
+They use PLA in their teabags, however it’s only to keep the paper together (like a glue) and is such a trace amount that you can compost at home.
+The only part that cannot be recycled, re-used, or composted is the plastic wrap between loose tea bags and the cardboard.
+However, Clipper is working on replacing this with biodegradable wrap soon and you can avoid it entirely buy purchasing the box of individually-wrapped teabags.

 PG Tips